JAForbes/blog/posts/the-perfect-api.md

 > Function signatures use the `->`

-> A function that accepts a string and returns a number would be annoted
+> A function that accepts a string and returns a number would be annotated

 > `string -> number`